Finding Equations for Lines

 $m$$x_1$$y_1$pointequation

-Question 5.
-Click on to see the example for question 5.
 The red line is the graph of $w-4=2(x-3)$.
-Find a point other than $(3,4)$ that is on the red line.
+Find the point with $x$-coordinate 2 that is on the red line.

 Slide $m$ to the value 2.
 Next, slide $x_1$ to the value of the $x$-coordinate of your new point and $y_1$ to the value of the $y$-coordinate of your new point.
 What is the equation (in $x$ and $y$) for the blue line?